thomasrunner/research/README.md

 ---

-### 🔁 Integrating the Mesh Model with General Field Theory
+### 🔁 Integrating the Mesh Model with General Field Theory - Retired Paper Merged into Mesh Field Theory
 *From Discrete Tension Networks to Fully Quantized Fields

 - Introduces the Mesh–Field Transformer, a foundational mechanism for mapping discrete mesh structure into the continuous language of quantum field theory